containers/common/docs/containers.conf.5.md

 Copy the content from the underlying image into the newly created volume when the container is created instead of when it is started.
 If `false`, the container engine will not copy the content until the container is started.
 Setting it to `true` may have negative performance implications.

+**privileged**=false

+Give extended privileges to all containers.
+A privileged container turns off the security features that isolate the container from the host.
+Dropped Capabilities, limited devices, read-only mount points, Apparmor/SELinux separation, and Seccomp filters are all disabled.
+Due to the disabled security features, the privileged field should almost never be set as containers can easily break out of confinment.

+Containers running in a user namespace (e.g., rootless containers) cannot have more privileges than the user that launched them.

 **read_only**=true|false

 Run all containers with root file system mounted read-only.
 Set to false by default.